zacanger/niddesa/text/generated-translations/mahaniddesa/16-sinhala-google.md

 Mindfulness is the critique of purity.
 That is.

 [APZ 197.3] (# apz197.3) # apz197.3 .ref .apz} "Blacksmith blows silver
-Like Harinnak, "karmara" means goldsmith.
+Like Harinnak, "kammara" means goldsmith.
 Silver means silver Says the goldsmith Yamse, whether the silver is an olfactory bulb or a mediocre rust;
 The monk blows his own olfactory impurities, just as the delicate flower blows.
 Moderate Defilement Cleanses Subtle Defilement Removes, Removes, Infertility